 Top Travel Tech of the Year 2019

 If you’re trying to take photos that involve the sun, moon, and sky, it’s crucial to be able to predict where those celestial bodies will be at any given moment.
 Enter the PhotoPills app.
-Eric relied on it to take the total solar eclipse photo, above, because the app could tell him exactly what time each phase of the eclipse would begin and end to the second and where the sun would be in the sky.
+Eric relied on it to find just the right spot for shooting the July 2019 total solar eclipse and the December 2020 total solar eclipse because the app could tell him exactly what time each phase of the eclipse would begin and end to the second and where the sun would be in the sky.
 The app’s augmented reality also let him line up a shot so that he could catch the partially-eclipsed sun setting directly behind an Andean peak.
 The PhotoPills website also has useful tutorials about shooting the sky, milky way, eclipses, and more.

 The Aves de Argentina app includes detailed information (calls, photos, geographic ranges, wingspan, behavior, etc.) about birds throughout Argentina.
 It’s easily searchable by region or type of bird or season and it weighs a heck of a lot less than the bird guide books the same organization is famous for.
 Even better?
 The app is free.
 Spanish only.